Driving and rest time regulations

 - A regular weekly rest period is 45 hours of continuous rest.

-Exception: Every two weeks you can reduce the weekly rest to a minimum of 24 hours.
+Exception: Every other week, the weekly rest period can be reduced to a minimum of 24 hours.

-The remaining hours of rest must be compensated by a daily or weekly rest within the next 3 weeks.
+The remaining hours of rest must be compensated in extension of a daily rest or weekly rest, within the next 3 weeks.

-NOTE: A driver driving internationally has the possibility to take 2 reduced weekly rests in a row, provided that at least 2 regular weekly rests are taken in a 4-week period.
-The two reduced weekly breaks must start outside the company's and the driver's home country.
+NOTE: A driver engaged in international transport is permitted to take two reduced weekly rest periods consecutively, provided that at least two regular weekly rest periods are taken within a four-week period.
+The two reduced weekly rest periods must commence outside the member state of the establishment and the driver’s country of residence.

 The ferry rule: